Cherylinn’s Stage 4 MCL Non-Hodgkin’s Lymphoma Story

 The importance of positive thinking

 Honestly, from the get go, I always thought it’s your attitude.
-I’ve read that with cancer or any illness, you accept it and your attitude toward it is, “Okay, I have this, I’m going to fight it,” or “I’m going to deal with it or my treatment.”
+I’ve read that with cancer or any illness, you accept it.
+Your attitude toward it is, “Okay, I have this, I’m going to fight it,” or “I’m going to deal with it or my treatment.”

 Sometimes I think maybe it was like a guardian angel.